 Office Hours: WED 1-2 PM

-Dr Montomoli is a Reader in Computational Aerodynamics.
+Prof Montomoli is a Professor in Computational Aerodynamics.
 His main research activities are on Heat Transfer, Gas Turbines, Uncertainty Quantification, Computational Fluid Dynamics, Rare Events, Aircraft Engines, Optimization.
 The two main areas of research of the UQLab are forward propagation of uncertainty and optimization/design under uncertainty for Aeronautics.

 The UQLab is working on robust design for additive manufacturing and started a spinout licensing our code, TOffeeAM ltd.